 Executive Classifications

-Executive classifications are at-will employees who serve at the pleasure of the City Manager.
-At-will employees can be dismissed with or without cause.
-Should the City Manager dismiss an at-will employee without cause, the employee shall receive a lump sum severance payment equal to three (3) months base pay after one year of service.
+Executive classifications are at-will Employees who serve at the pleasure of the City Manager.
+At-will Employees can be dismissed with or without cause.
+Should the City Manager dismiss an at-will Employee without cause, the Employee shall receive a lump sum severance payment equal to three (3) months base pay after completing one year of service.

-At-will employees who voluntarily resign/retire, who are convicted of a felony, or who are terminated for cause, are not eligible to receive severance or city-paid COBRA.
+At-will Employees who voluntarily resign/retire, who are convicted of a felony, or who are terminated for cause, are not eligible to receive a severance.

 Mid-Management Classifications

-Mid-Management classifications are at-will employees who serve at the pleasure of the City Manager.
-At-will employees can be dismissed with or without cause.
-Should the City Manager dismiss an at-will employee without cause, the employee shall receive a lump sum severance payment equal to 45 days of base pay after one year of service.
+Mid-Management classifications are at-will Employees who serve at the pleasure of the City Manager.
+At-will Employees can be dismissed with or without cause.
+Should the City Manager dismiss an at-will Employee without cause, the Employee shall receive a lump sum severance payment equal to 45 days of base pay after completing one year of service.

-At-will employees who voluntarily resign or retire, who are convicted of a felony, or who are terminated for cause, are not eligible to receive severance or city-paid COBRA.
+At-will Employees who voluntarily resign or retire, who are convicted of a felony, or who are terminated for cause, are not eligible to receive a severance.

+Non-Exempt Employees will not be eligible for severance pay.

 ARTICLE 7.
 SEPARATION FROM EMPLOYMENT

-An employee may voluntarily resign and shall give the City at least thirty (30) days advanced written notice of separation.
+An Employee may voluntarily resign and shall give the City at least thirty (30) days advanced written notice of separation.

 Employees may be terminated by the City Manager at any time with or without cause.

-If an Employee is terminated by the City Manager for reasons other than malfeasance in office or other cause and while he is still willing and able to perform their duties, the City agrees to pay Employee separation benefits stated above.
-Prior to the payment of any severance or other benefits pursuant to this subsection, as an expressed condition of receiving such payment, Employee shall sign and deliver to City a release in a form that is acceptable to the City Attorney fully releasing City (including its employees, officers, and agents) from any and all claims by Employee.
+If an Employee is terminated by the City Manager for reasons other than malfeasance in office or other cause and while they are s still willing and able to perform their duties, the City agrees to pay Employee separation benefits stated above.
+Prior to the payment of any severance or other benefits pursuant to this subsection, as an expressed condition of receiving such payment, Employee shall sign and deliver to City a release in a form that is acceptable to the City Attorney fully releasing City (including its Employees, Officers, and Agents) from any and all claims by Employee.
 If Employee is terminated for cause City shall not owe any severance under this Agreement.
 The determination of whether there is cause for termination may include, but shall not be limited to the following:

-Violation of administrative policies and procedures;
+Violation of administrative policies and procedures.

-Failure to properly perform assigned duties;
+Failure to properly perform assigned duties.

-Theft of City property;
+Theft of City property.

-Insubordination;
+Insubordination.

-Conviction of a felony, or conviction of a misdemeanor relating to Employee's fitness to perform assigned duties;
+Conviction of a felony, or conviction of a misdemeanor relating to Employee's fitness to perform assigned duties.

-Unauthorized absence from employment;
+Unauthorized absence from employment.

-Failure to maintain satisfactory working relationships with other employees or the public;
+Failure to maintain satisfactory working relationships with other Employees or the public.

-Reporting for work, or being at work, under the influence of or in possession of alcohol or non-prescribed controlled substances;
+Reporting for work, or being at work, under the influence of or in possession of alcohol or non-prescribed controlled substances.

-Improper use of City funds;
+Improper use of City funds.

-Unauthorized use of City property;
+Unauthorized use of City property.;

 An act of moral turpitude or dishonesty; and